stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

 Often in a calculation with some data you will be using one column for 'x' values and one or more 'y' columns or indeed having 'z' column data and uncertainties in all of these (conventionally we call these 'd', 'e' and 'f' columns so that 'e' data is the error in the y data).
 DataFile has a concept of marking a column as containing such data and will then use these by default in many methods when appropriate to have 'x' and 'y' data.
+For data that describes a vector field, you can mark the columns as containing 'u', 'v', 'w' data where (u,v,w) is the vector value at the point (x,y,z).
+There's no support at present for uncertainities in (u,v,w) being marked.

 To set which columns contain 'x','y' etc data use the :py:attr:`DataFile.setas` attribute.
-This attribute can take either a list of single character strings from the set 'x','y','z','d','e', 'f' or '.' where each element of the list refers to the columns of data in order.
+This attribute can take a list of single character strings from the set 'x','y','z','d','e', 'f', 'u', 'v', 'w' or '.' where each element of the list refers to the columns of data in order.
 To specify that a column has unmarked data use the '.' string.

 Alternately, you can pass :py:attr:`DataFile.setas` a string.
 In the simplest case, the string is just read in the same way that